 Students learn how to apply sampling techniques, using real field data collected by Dr Lewis’s team on a voyage through the Gulf of Maine.

-In this lesson, students set up a classroom practical to collect primary data.
-They then process the secondary data collected by Dr Ceri Lewis and her…
+Students set up a classroom practical to collect primary data.
+They then process the secondary data collected by Dr Ceri Lewis and her team.

 Students return to observe the gut contents of the brine shrimp.
 Students focus on developing their ability to write scientific conclusions.